 More fundamentally, Plainfield never corrected the principle source of the racial hostility in the workplace—its willingness to accede to a patient’s racial preferences.
 The hostility that Chaney described came from daily reminders that Plainfield was employing her on materially different terms than her white co-workers.
 Fueling this pattern was the racial preference policy, both a source of humiliation for Chaney and fodder for her co-workers, who invoked it regularly.
 It was, in short, a racially hostile environment, and the evidence presented at summary judgment allows a jury to conclude that Plainfield took insufficient measures to address it.

-If you think that your employer has discriminated against you on the basis on your race, color, or national origin, call the attorneys at The Spitz Law Firm today for a free and confidential initial consultation.
+If you think that your employer has discriminated against you on the basis on your race, color, or national origin, call the attorneys at Spitz, The Employee’s Law Firm today for a free and confidential initial consultation.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.